JorelAli/CommandAPI/docssrc/src/particlearguments.md

 ![A particle argument suggesting a list of Minecraft particle effects](./images/arguments/particle.png)

 The `ParticleArgument` class represents Minecraft particles.
-As expected, this is casted to the CommandAPI's `ParticleData` class.
+This is casted to the CommandAPI's `ParticleData` class.

 ## The `ParticleData` class